bahamat/ldap_kit/README.md

 platform.
 The server doesn't need to run on illumos, but this DIT is capable of supporting illumos clients.

-There is additional info in <LDAP-KIT.README>.
+There is additional info in <./LDAP-KIT.README>.